trupin/crawlable/README.md

 Example
 -------

-You can check the todos example at this address: https://github.com/trupin/crawlable-todos
+You can check the todos example github: https://github.com/trupin/crawlable-todos Or visit it deployed at: http://crawlable-todos.herokuapp.com/